vesoft-inc/nebula/docs/nebula-design-concepts.md

       Nebula Graph is a strong typed database.

-      - Types of Tag and Edge properties are recorded by Meta service.
-Supported types are: int, double, timestamp, list, etc.
+      - Types of tag and edge properties are recorded by meta service.
+Supported data types are: int, double, timestamp, list, etc.

       - Multi-version management, supporting adding, modifying and deleting schema, and recording its version.

       - TTL (time-to-live) management, supporting automatic data deletion and space reclamation.

-The Meta Service is stateful, and just like the Storage service, it it persists data to a key-value store.
+The meta service is stateful, and just like the storage service, it persists data to a key-value store.

 ![image](https://user-images.githubusercontent.com/42762957/61120413-8cdd2700-a4cf-11e9-8846-14b5d8bd6693.png)